Russia says CIA agent caught trying to recruit spy

 Putin has accused the United States of encouraging protests against him, and Russia has ejected the U.S. Agency for International Development and curbed U.S.-supported NGOs in moves it says are aimed at preventing foreign meddling.

-Detained Boston bombing suspect Dzkhokhar Tsarnaev and his brother Tamerlan, who was shot dead by police, are ethnic Chechen brothers who lived briefly in the Russian Caucasus.

-Samuel Charap, senior fellow at the International Institute for Strategic Studies, said Moscow's handling of the incident would show whether it wanted to continue the recent thaw.
+Samuel Charap, senior fellow at the International Institute for Strategic Studies, said Moscow's response would show whether it wanted to continue the recent thaw.

 "Does the Russian government do what the U.S. did in 2010, and act quickly to defuse the issue, or does it use the incident to escalate tensions?
 That is the key question now."

+The Foreign Ministry said the incident raised "serious questions for the American side" at a time when Putin and Obama had "affirmed readiness to broaden bilateral interaction, including ... in the fight against international terrorism".

-"On the higher level ... both countries have always been adept at isolating these incidents from wider relations," said Matthew Clements, Eurasia analyst at IHS Janes.
+Matthew Clements, Eurasia analyst at IHS Janes, said the row would probably blow over: "On the higher level .... both countries have always been adept at isolating these incidents from wider relations."

-Alexei Pushkov, a Kremlin ally who chairs the international affairs committee in Russia's lower parliament house, said the scandal would not get in the way of talks between Russian Foreign Minister Sergei Lavrov and U.S. Secretary of State John Kerry on how to tackle Syria's civil war.
+Alexei Mukhin, director of the Moscow-based Centre for Political Information, said Putin would "make sure that this situation doesn't get out of hand".

-(Additional reporting by Thomas Grove and Alissa de Carbonnel in Moscow and Arshad Mohammed in Washington; Additional writing by Timothy Heritage; Editing by Kevin Liffey)
+He said U.S.-Russian ties would be "hard to ruin" because, after the strains of the past 18 months, they could hardly get much worse.
+(Additional reporting by Thomas Grove and writing by Timothy Heritage; Editing by Kevin Liffey)